 - All required courses must be at 60% (or higher where applicable).

 If your average is below the minimum requirement for your program, your extracurricular information could help you gain admission.
 This form can be found and submitted online in your applicant portal.
 More information is provided to applicants in their confirmation of application email from Laurier.
 The last day to submit the ABS form is: April 27, 2022.

 Special Case or Extenuating Circumstances

-If recent or present circumstances have impacted your ability to achieve a strong academic standing, email a personal statement to us.
-It is your decision to disclose any supporting details.
+If recent or present circumstances have impacted your ability to achieve a strong academic standing, you may submit a personal statement in your applicant portal after you apply.

 Failed and Repeated Courses